openstack-archive/tripleo-specs/specs/pike/tripleo-ceph-ansible-integration.rst

    created.
-For example, because the workflow is idempotent, if the resource creation fails because the wrong parameter was passed or becasue of a temporary network issue, the deployer could simply run a stack-update the the Mistral worklow would run again and if the issues which caused the first run to fail were resolved, the deployment should succeed.
+For example, because the workflow is idempotent, if the resource creation fails because the wrong parameter was passed or becasue of a temporary network issue, the deployer could simply run a stack-update the Mistral worklow would run again and if the issues which caused the first run to fail were resolved, the deployment should succeed.
 Similarly if a user updates a parameter, e.g. a new disk is added to `ceph::profile::params::osds`, then the